moneroguides/1x02-setting-up-your-own-node/script.md

 ### PREPARING YOUR FOLDERS - WINDOWS

 The first thing we're going to do is move download file to a custom folder.
-First select and cut using *Ctrl+X*
+First select and cut using *Ctrl + X*

 Next we'll go to the `C:` drive to create a folder called *monerod*.
-Double click on the new folder and paste the zip file you just cut with *Ctrl+V*
+Double click on the new folder and paste the zip file you just cut with *Ctrl + V*

 Double click the zip file to open, then drag and drop the folder into the address bar, onto the name of the parent folder.
 Open the *monerod* folder when finished.